kjchalup/algorithm_design/README.rst

 *Algorithmic Exercises and Adventures in C*

-In my recent `research` I have so far used exclusively Python, `Tensorflow`_ and `scikit-learn`_.
+In my recent `research`_ I have so far used exclusively Python, `Tensorflow`_ and `scikit-learn`_.
 But that's not enough to be a good software engineer, which you need to be to either set up your own tech company or get a job at a great one.

 So, I'm going through Steven S. Skiena's `The Algorithm Design Manual`_.
 I needed to learn C properly to do this.
 This repository contains code that implements exercises from Skiena's books (each chapter in a separate directory), as well as various bits and pieces of code I developed for training, in the `misc`_ directory.

+Note that all I know about C comes from `The C Programming Language` (2nd edition), which is about the now-obsolete C89 standard.
+The advantage of the book is that I could read through it and have a working knowledge of the language in 3 days.
+The disadvantage is that I have no idea what happened in C99 and C11.

 Requirements
 ------------
-Pure ANSI C code.
+The whole repository is written in C89 (yeah) code, so should run anywhere.
 Tested on Ubuntu 14.04 with the standard C library.

 Tests
 -----